 Validated data results from EPA’s soil sampling study for this site are now available.

 U.S. EPA has been studying air in Chicago’s East side since 2013 in response to residents’ concerns about the area’s long industrial history.
-The Agency has inspected the S.H.
+The agency has inspected the S.H.
 Bell Company facility, which is located in the neighborhood, several times since 2014.
 As a result, the company has installed a particulate matter ambient air monitoring network on site.
 S. H. Bell Company handles, stores and processes industrial materials, including metals.
 EPA is committed to investigating sources of pollution, fugitive dust, and toxic metals in Southeast Chicago, including conducting inspections, issuing Section 114 Information Requests, and taking appropriate enforcement action.
-(Learn about EPA enforcement in The Clean Air Act in a Nutshell: How It Works (PDF) (23pp, 250 K, About PDF, March 22, 2013))
+(Learn about EPA enforcement in The Clean Air Act in a Nutshell: How It Works (PDF) (23 pp, 250 K, March 22, 2013)

-U.S. EPA is working with the City of Chicago and the Agency for Toxic Substances and Disease Registry (ATSDR) to determine if residential properties near the S.H.
-Bell facility have elevated levels of heavy metals, including manganese and lead, in soils.
-In 2018 the Agency began conducting residential soil sampling in response to a request from the City of Chicago received in April 2018.
-Earlier in 2018, the City of Chicago Department of Public Health had collected limited soil samples in an area near the S.H.
+EPA continues to work with the Agency for Toxic Substances and Disease Registry to review all the 2018 soil sampling data and evaluate possible cleanup levels and cleanup actions.
+The agency conducted residential soil sampling in response to a request from the City of Chicago received in April 2018.
+Earlier that year, the City of Chicago Department of Public Health had collected limited soil samples in right-of-way areas near the S.H.
 Bell facility, and some sample results indicated elevated manganese levels.

-U.S. EPA interviewed residents and community advocates this summer to identify and address community concerns that relate to the facility’s impact on the community.
-The Agency will develop a community involvement plan to program appropriate outreach and informational activities as it continues its work in the neighborhood in the coming months.
+U.S. EPA interviewed residents and community advocates during the summer of 2018 to identify and address community concerns that relate to the facility’s impact on the community.
+The agency is developing a community involvement plan to program appropriate outreach and informational activities as it continues its work in the neighborhood in the coming months.